Jury finds former pro rugby player not guilty of 1991 rape

 McConachy said if the jury believed the woman was lying, it meant she was a “phenomenal actress who put on a show to everyone she saw that morning”.

-But Wimsett successfully convinced the jury there was a “big hole” in the woman’s timeline from when she said the left Fenton’s Tavern at 2.20am and was picked up by a police officer, Eric Grace, two hours later and driven home.
+But Wimsett successfully convinced the jury there was a “big hole” in the woman’s timeline from when she said the left Fenton’s Tavern at 2.20am, and when she was picked up by police officer Eric Grace two hours later and driven home.

-Wimsett said it would have been a “big effort” for Budgen to drag the woman 50m down an alleyway, despite him being larger and physically fit.
+Wimsett said it would have been a “big effort” for Budgen to drag the woman 50 metres down an alleyway, despite him being larger and physically fit.

 Wimsett said the fact Budgen couldn’t remember who he was sharing a room with at the Spa Lodge should not be given added weight because there was confusion over who was in the team when looking at the team photo and the names in the game programme.